GaleevArslanDev/Omni/README.md

 - Inventory action scope: the current system covers hotbar-level equipping and local block placement, not full inventory manipulation
 - Entity semantics: nearby entities currently exist only in `observation["entities"]`; they are not persisted in `WorldState`
 - Entity answering scope: questions about mobs, villagers, dropped items, and vehicles nearby should be grounded in `observation["entities"]`
+- Entity targeting scope: entity actions select targets from the current observation, not from persistent memory
+- Entity interaction scope: `interact_with_nearest_entity` is a low-level right-click primitive; higher-level verified scenarios such as trading or mounting should be built as separate tools
+- Pickup semantics: dropped-item pickup is verified through inventory count changes, not only through movement to the item position
 - Placement semantics: `place_block_at_cursor` places onto the face of the block currently under cursor, rather than building with a higher-level spatial planner
 - Navigation semantics: `move_to_coordinates` is an explicit coordinate goal, not a full autonomous navigation policy
 - Step limit: the agent stops after `AGENT_MAX_STEPS`, configured in `omni/config/settings.py`